-The Microwave Application Seminars (MicroApps), in-MicroApps will receive a free CD-ROM that includes augurated in 1996, serves as a forum for IMS exhibitors informative details from every presentation.
-The Miproducts and their special capabilities.
-The presenta-side wall when entering the Exhibition Hall, adjacent to
+The Microwave Application Seminars (MicroApps), in- MicroApps will receive a free CD-ROM that includes augurated in 1996, serves as a forum for IMS exhibitors informative details from every presentation.
+The Mito present the technology behind their commercial croApps presentation room is located along the rightproducts and their special capabilities.
+The presenta- side wall when entering the Exhibition Hall, adjacent to tions are 20 minutes in length and are open to all con- the MTT-S Historical Exhibit. ference and exhibit attendees.
+Everyone who attends